All Episodes

 The Senate is where the real problem is.

-Then they've got themselves a problem in the Senate when they finally try to pass a bill, they will pass a bill with a lot more spending and a lot less border security, and then they go to a conference with the House.
+When they finally try to pass a bill, they will pass a bill with a lot more spending and a lot less border security.

 And at that point, the House can just hold firm.

-And then if anybody at that point is going to be responsible for quote the dreaded government shutdown that never really is dreaded.
+And then if anybody at that point is going to be responsible for, quote, the dreaded government shutdown that never really is dreaded.

-You know, it it is it is all hype, it is all misinformation.
+You know, it is all hype.

-And he's right in his comments that you know, why were he actually took time from his own New York trial involving his business empire to actually put on truth social?
+He actually took time from his own New York trial involving his business empire to actually put on Truth Social.

 Why are these Republicans fighting among themselves?